GPCRmd/gpcrmd-docs/source/simulations.rst

 Filter
 ======

 This part of the Search contains the name of all the columns available to be displayed in the search table.
 The user can select or deselect the columns that it wants to be displayed into the table.
-In the next example the user select the columns: Uniprot id, Class, PDB id, State, Species, Model type and Num. of atoms.
+Selected columns are highlighted.

 .. image:: _static/search_filter.png
   :width: 600